 In 1997, Die Toten Hosen enjoyed a career milestone when they played their 1,000th concert.
 After releasing a Christmas album, Wir Warten Auf's Christkind, in the fall of 1998 under the alias Die Roten Rosen, the band returned under their own name a year later with Unsterblich, one of their most subdued efforts.
 Also in 1999, the group added a new drummer, Vom (b.
 Stephen George Ritchie, August 6, 1964), a British-born musician who became part of the group after Wölli was injured in an auto accident that made it difficult to play.
 The group also took another stab at the English-speaking market that year with Crash-Landing, a collection of the group's best tunes re-recorded with English lyrics.
 Die Toten Hosen were back to singing in German on 2002's Auswartsspiel, another hit that rose to the top of the German charts.
 The fall of 2004 brought the album Zurück zum Glück, and In Aller Stille followed in 2008.
-In the spring of 2012, Die Toten Hosen released Ballast der Republik, which was reissued several months later with a bonus disc devoted to cover tunes.
+In the spring of 2012, Die Toten Hosen released Ballast der Republik, which brought their string of consecutive number one albums in Germany to five.
+It was reissued several months later with a bonus disc devoted to cover tunes.
 The band supported the album with a major concert tour, documented on the 2013 live album Live: Der Krach der Republik. ~ Mark Deming, Rovi